NaderTate/NaderTate/README.md

 ![me](me.webp)

-I'm an indie full stack deveoper mainly using Next.JS, I like building projects that solve a problem either for me or others.
-All my projects are built solo from designing, developing, testing and deploying.
+I'm an indie full-stack developer mainly using Next.JS, I like building projects that solve a problem either for me or others.
+All my projects are built solo from designing, developing, testing, and deploying.
 All the content in my blog [nailed-it](https://nailed-it.tech) is written and published by me.
 I learned developing out of curiosity, now been doing it for over 10 years and I'm loving it.

 #